emcruise/tor-rootkit/README.md

 ### Listener
 Note: The Listener is desgined to run on linux.
-Note: In order for the listener to work you need to configure a Tor Hidden Service in /etc/tor/torrc, with the base directory being /var/lib/tor.
+In order for the listener to work you need to configure a Tor Hidden Service in /etc/tor/torrc, with the base directory being /var/lib/tor.

 After that the listener can be run with: